irrdnet/irrd/docs/admins/availability-and-migration.rst

 Serials
 ~~~~~~~
-Each instance potentially creates its own set of NRTM serials when
+Each instance potentially creates its own set of NRTMv3 serials when
-importing changes over NRTM.
+importing changes over NRTMv3.
 This means that when switching to a different instance, mirrors would
 have to refresh their data.

 Promoting a IRRD mirror of a legacy instance to active
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you use IRR mirroring with exports and NRTM, the general plan for switching from a legacy IRRD to a new IRRDv4 instance would be:
+If you use IRR mirroring with exports and NRTMv3, the general plan for switching from a legacy IRRD to a new IRRDv4 instance would be:

 * Hold all update emails.
-* Ensure an NRTM update has run so that the instances are in sync (it may be worthwhile to lower ``import_timer``)
+* Ensure an NRTMv3 update has run so that the instances are in sync (it may be worthwhile to lower ``import_timer``)
 * Remove the mirror configuration from the promoted instance for the authoritative sources.